AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

     >[!NOTE]
     >
     >To leverage Adobe Experience Platform audiences, you need to configure the integration with Destinations.
-Refer to the [Destinations documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html){target="_blank"}.
+Refer to the [Adobe Experience Platform Destinations documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html){target="_blank"}.

 1. Choose an audience and click **Select**.